harness/developer-hub/docs/cloud-cost-management/5-use-ccm-cost-governance/ccm-budgets/create-budget-group.md

 - Aug, Sep, Oct, Nov - $120
 - Dec - $110

 The overall budget is $1200.
 When this amount is increased to $1800, the difference in the amount, that is $600 is redistributed across months in the same ratio as their initial splits.
-That is, Jan's budget amount will increase by $40 (80/1200 * 600 = 40).
+That is, the budget amount for January will increase by $40 (80/1200 * 600 = 40).

 6. Save the budget group.

 ## Delete a budget group

-1. In **All Budgets**, select the budget group that you want to edit.
+1. In **All Budgets**, select the budget group that you want to delete.
 2. Click **Delete** from the vertical ellipsis (⋮) icon.
 3. Click **Delete** in the confirmation dialog.